 Probably, the most commonly misunderstood aspect of applying for unemployment.
 Typically, almost all the states in the country do not consider social security benefits and therefore you will still qualify for UI if you lost the job due to no fault of yours.
 You must be willing to work further and actively look for jobs.
 If you’re in such a situation, please check with your state before filing as a few of them do consider social security.

 They do.
-Unless you’ve voluntarily chosen to be a part time worker.
+Unless you’ve voluntarily chosen to be a part-time worker.
 There are millions of workers whose working hours are reduced intermittently, directly impacting the wages earned.
 There are cases where an employee is laid off on temp basis due to lack of work for an indefinite period without compensation.
 In both cases, you can claim monetary compensation for the minimum prescribed hours not worked in a week.
-Workers on full time rolls, currently working part time due to deliberation from employer, can claim weekly unemployment until the time they are working less hours.
+Workers on full-time rolls, currently working part-time due to deliberation from the employer, can claim weekly unemployment until the time they are working fewer hours.

-Remember, if you’re a designated part time worker, you may not be qualify to receive UI benefits.
+Remember, if you’re a designated part-time worker, you may not be qualified to receive UI benefits.

 4) I Was Fired.
-I Do Not Qualify
+I Do Qualify for Unemployment Benefits?

 A worker whose employment is terminated due to grave issues such as performance, misconduct and other deliberate reasons do not qualify.
-This condition is one of the basic foundations to eligibility criteria.
+This condition is one of the basic foundations of eligibility criteria.

 There are many exceptions to this condition.
 Let’s say you wrongfully fired due to a grudge of the management or you quit, unable to bear the harassment from your supervisor.
 In both these cases, you can apply and claims benefits, provided you’re able to prove otherwise in case of a dispute.

-If you feel, unemployment was wrongly denied, you always have an option to appeal by means of adjudication process, which calls for review.
+If you feel, unemployment was wrongly denied, you always have an option to appeal by means of the adjudication process, which calls for a review.

-5) If I Go to School, I will Not Be Eligible
+5) If I Go to School, I Will Not Be Eligible for Unemployment Benefits?

 Well, not in all cases.
 Let’s say you lost the job and decide to go to school full time to study further or acquire a degree.
 Primarily, you will not be eligible as you’re unable to work during this time.
 However, there are exclusions.
-The labor dept in your state can extend compensation for a certain category of courses, like the ones that are vocational and skill based.
-If it was recognised or sponsored by the DOL, you can get unemployment compensation.
+The labor dept in your state can extend compensation for a certain category of courses, like the ones that are vocational and skill-based.
+If it was recognized or sponsored by the DOL, you can get unemployment compensation.